The town of Sankt Johann im Pongau is considered the gateway to the Sportwelt Amade ski area and one of the most famous sports centers in Austria.

 The nearest airport is Salzburg (55 km).

-You can get to the Alpendorf ski resort using the following actions:
+You can get to the Alpendorf ski resort by:

-• by plane to the nearest airport in Salzburg, from where there is a regular bus connection to the resort.
+• by plane to the nearest airport in Salzburg, from where there is a regular bus service to the resort.

-• by rental car from St. Johann or Salzburg.
-It is only worth considering that in order to use Austrian autobahns, you will need to purchase a so-called vignette.
+• by rented car from St. Johann or Salzburg.
+Just keep in mind that to use the Austrian autobahns, you will need to purchase a so-called vignette.
 Its estimated cost for a 10-day period will be €8.

 Characteristics of the Alpendorf resort

-Almost all the tracks, spread up to a height of 1,500 meters above sea level, are equipped with snow cannons, which, in turn, explains the stiffness of the descents on the lower tracks of medium difficulty.
-There are also black tracks that are not of particular interest to professional skiers.
-As for the blue slopes intended for beginners, they are not located very well, because they are easy to get to, but you can only get out on the trails marked in red.
-For fans of cross-country skiing, there are several good tracks with a total length of eight kilometers.
+Almost all the slopes, stretching up to a height of 1500 meters above sea level, are equipped with snow cannons, which, in turn, explains the stiffness of the slopes on the lower slopes of medium difficulty.
+There are also black slopes here, which are not of particular interest to professional skiers.
+As for the blue slopes intended for beginners, they are not very well located, because they are easy to get to, but you can only get out along the slopes marked in red.
+For cross-country skiers, there are several good slopes with a total length of eight kilometers.

 Adults, € – 1 day 41; 6 days 227; 13 days –